Mi Reflejo: Commercial performance

-"I think the mainstream market only knows about us when there's a major success like that.
-But we just did the same thing we always do".

-— — Perez in reference to Mi Reflejo.

-Mi Reflejo debuted at number 27 on the US Billboard 200 selling nearly 43,000 copies in its first week.
-On the same week, the album debuted at number-one on the Billboard Top Latin Albums chart and replaced Son by Four's eponymous album.
-It spent nineteen weeks on top of the chart until was it replaced by Vicente Fernández for his greatest hits album Historia de un Idolo, Vol. 1.
-The album debuted at number one on the Billboard Latin Pop Albums chart where it succeeded Galería Caribe by Ricardo Arjona.
-It also spent nineteen weeks on top of this chart until it was replaced by Abrázame Muy Fuerte by Juan Gabriel.
-According to Nielsen SoundScan, it has sold 487,000 copies in the US as of 2014.
-On September 10, 2001, the album was certified 6× Platinum in the Latin field for shipping 600,000 copies by the Recording Industry Association of America (RIAA).
+Mi Reflejo debuted at number 27 on the US Billboard 200, selling nearly 43,000 copies in its first week.
+The same week, the album debuted at number one on the Billboard Top Latin Albums chart, replacing Son by Four's eponymous album.
+Mi Reflejo spent 19 weeks at number one until was it replaced by Vicente Fernández's compilation album Historia de un Idolo, Vol. 1.
+Mi Reflejo debuted at number one on the Billboard Latin Pop Albums chart, where it succeeded Galería Caribe by Ricardo Arjona.
+It also spent 19 weeks on top of this chart until it was replaced by Abrázame Muy Fuerte by Juan Gabriel.
+According to Nielsen SoundScan, it had sold 487,000 copies in the US by 2014.
+On September 10, 2001, the Recording Industry Association of America (RIAA) certified the album 6× Platinum in the Latin field for shipping 600,000 copies.

-Internationally, the album peaked at number two on the Argentine albums chart and was certified platinum by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF).
+Internationally, Mi Reflejo peaked at number two on the Argentine albums chart and the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) certified it platinum.
 Mi Reflejo also reached number two in Uruguay, as reported by Cámara Uruguaya del Disco (CUD) in late 2000.
-It peaked at number fifty-four in Switzerland and certified platinum in Mexico by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
+It peaked at number 54 in Switzerland and was certified platinum in Mexico by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 It reached number five on the official Mexican Albums Chart.
-In Spain, the album peaked at number twelve on the Spanish Albums Chart and was certified Platinum in the country for shipping 100,000 copies.
-It sold three hundred thousand copies in Costa Rica as of 2004, and it was a commercial success in Colombia, Peru and Venezuela as well.
-The album has sold 2.2 million copies worldwide as of 2006.
+In Spain, Mi Reflejo peaked at number 12 on the Spanish Albums Chart and was certified Platinum in the country for shipping 100,000 copies.
+It had sold 300,000 copies in Costa Rica by 2004, and it was also a commercial success in Colombia, Peru and Venezuela.
+By 2006, Mi Reflejo had sold 2.2 million copies worldwide.
+According to Perez: "I think the mainstream market only knows about us when there's a major success like [Mi Reflejo].
+But we just did the same thing we always do".